How to Issue County Court Claims and Obtain CCJs

-Proceedings commence when the court issues a claim form, which must be completed by the claimant, along with the Particulars of Claim (POC).
-The POC, which can be included on the claim form or attached separately, outlines exactly what the claim is about.
+Proceedings commence when the court issues a claim form, which the claimant must complete with a Particulars of Claim (POC).
+The POC (which can be included on the claim form or attached separately) outlines exactly what the claim is about.

-Upon receipt of payment, the claim form, and POC; the court will process the action, and issue a County Court Notice to be served on the defendant who has 14 days to acknowledge receipt.
+- Issue a County Court Notice to be served on the defendant who has 14 days to acknowledge receipt

 A defendant who fails to respond in time is deemed to have accepted the debt.
 This could lead the claimant to file a Request for Judgment form for the court to order a judgment in default.
 However, judgments in default can be set aside because the court has only heard from 1 party.